hiu211203/UIT_chatbot/README.md

 - **Enhanced UI/UX**: Improve user interface for better interactivity.
 - **Extended Dataset**: Add more UIT-related documents to enhance response accuracy.
 - **Performance Optimization**: Reduce latency for a smoother experience.

 ---

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.
-Make sure to follow the coding standards and include relevant tests.

----

-## Acknowledgements

-- [OpenAI](https://openai.com/) for providing the GPT-3.5 model.
-- [Streamlit](https://streamlit.io/) for the web app framework.
-- [HuggingFace](https://huggingface.co/) for the transformers and embedding models.
-- [Elasticsearch](https://www.elastic.co/) for document indexing and retrieval.

----